 Fund financial reports provide detailed information about the Township's major funds.
 The Township uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the Township's most significant funds.
-The Township's major governmental funds are the general fund, fire district fund, gasoline tax fund and fire equipment fund.
-The analysis of the Township's major governmental funds begins on page 9.
+The Township's major governmental funds are the general fund, fire district fund and gasoline tax fund.
+The analysis of the Township's major governmental funds begins on page 8.